daidoji/cesr-test-vectors/README.md

 runs.
-We tried to use libraries like freezegun and time_machine with our monkeypatching code but due to a variety of choices in the keripy test implementations these dates aren't always adhered to. ** SIZEIFY
+We tried to use libraries like freezegun and time_machine with our monkeypatching code but due to a variety of choices in the keripy test implementations these dates aren't always adhered to. **

+We mangled the date to one specific date but the "n" fields in the KERI events use next key digests that aren't idempotent either so we'd have to monkeypatch that too.

+SIZEIFY
 	KERIPY
 		VERSION1